 While image editing and tweaking are often done on the CPU and GPU, there’s a ton of processing performed on camera sensor data before an image is even saved to your phone.
 An ISP is a specialized DSP that handles common imaging tasks like Bayer transformations, focusing, demosaicing, sharpening, and noise reduction.
 In other words, it turns digital information from a camera sensor into a nice looking picture.

 Those last two are particularly important in smartphones, where cheaper handsets tend to oversharpen and produce mushy looking details.
 Meanwhile, at the high-end, Huawei’s Kirin 990 is the first SoC with DSLR-grade block-matching and 3D filtering (BM3D) noise reduction.
-This produces great results in the Huawei Mate 30 Pro.
+This produces great results in the Huawei Mate 30 Pro and Huawei P40 series.

 The bottom line is that great looking pictures require a powerful image processor.

 Terms like neural processing units, AI processors, or machine learning cores are often used interchangeably but they all tend to mean the same thing inside modern smartphone SoCs: a processor that’s specifically optimized for the mathematics and algorithms commonly used by neural networks.

 Just like how GPUs are processors optimized for graphics math and ISPs are optimized for image tasks, NPUs are processors specifically designed to run neural networks and machine learning tasks more quickly and efficiently than CPUs.
 NPUs feature their own local memory caches too, to speed up execution without having to use slower RAM.

 Neural networks often require operations that take multiple pieces of input data to generate just a single output.
 The multiple-accumulate operation is particularly popular, often operating on a variety of data sizes from 16 bits down to 8 and even 4 bits of data.
 This is very different from the math and data types used by CPUs, although some operations can be accelerated on flexible GPUs.